Haplogroup H (mtDNA): H22 through H95a

 These subclades are found mostly in Europe, South-West Asia and Central Asia.

 H24 is found in Romance-speaking countries' populations (France, Spain, and Romani people from Spain) as well as in Germany, Ireland, Scotland, and England.

 H45 is found in Ireland and Spain.
 Its subclade H45a is especially found in Finland but also found in Sweden.
 H45b exists among multiple kinds of western Europeans, including people in Ireland, Scotland, England, and Germany.

 H47 has been found in Syria, Italy, and Armenians and infrequently in Ashkenazi Jews.
 Its subclade H47a is exclusively European, being found in such countries as England, Ireland, Czechia, and Bulgaria.

 H53 is encountered in such countries as Spain (including among Basques) and Poland and as far east as Xinjiang in western China (among Uyghurs).

+H65 is estimated to have originated around c.
+6250 BCE, likely in or near the Balkans or Carpathian Basin, based on the geographic distribution of its modern descendants.

+Today, descendants of H65 are found across much of Central Europe, Eastern Europe, and the Eastern Mediterranean, including in Hungary, Germany, Switzerland, Poland, Czech Republic, Italy, Slovenia, Turkey, Greece, Syria, and Sweden.
+The presence of H65 in both southeastern Europe and the Levant, as well as in northern Europe, suggests that it spread during major prehistoric population movements—especially the Neolithic expansion of farming communities from the Near East into Europe and the subsequent Indo-European migrations during the Bronze Age.

+The diversification and wide geographic range of H65 and its subclades likely reflect a combination of early agricultural diffusion, steppe-related expansions, and later historical mobility across Eurasia.
+Its distribution today is consistent with long-term settlement and gradual dispersal rather than recent migration.

 H69 is a European branch found in Finns, Irish people, and inhabitants of Sweden, Germany, and Switzerland.

 H91a is associated with the Uyghur ethnic minority of western China.